SQL Serverlink

 IMPORTANT: We do not support single-user mode.

-Which SQL Server instance types we can connect to depend on whether you use change tracking or change data capture as your incremental update mechanism.
+Which SQL Server instance types we can connect to depend on whether you use change tracking or change data capture as your incremental sync method.
 Read our Updating data documentation for more information.

 Instance Types | Change Tracking | Change Data Capture |